brandon-ray/foxhole-facility-planner/README.md

 ## Special Thanks
 - **Siege Camp**: Allowing us to continue working on this project and featuring us on Foxhole's website. 🧡
-- **Romboter**: Actively helping our community grow and giving some great tips about Foxhole's data in the early days.
+- **Romboter**: Actively helping our community grow and giving some great early tips about Foxhole's data.
 - **[22-ACR] Justin**: Exporting images for all the structures from the game.
 Seriously, amazing work.

 ## Community Appreciation